s1113950/pak/README.md

-# PPM -- Python Package Maker
+# PAK -- Python Package Maker

 I usually start Python apps much the same way, so decided to make an app that would help create more apps.